Adam Enfroy Logo

 While setting up a CRM system may vary depending on the needs of your business, there are some general steps you can follow to ensure success.

-The following sections will go over the questions you need to ask yourself when implementing a CRM database that works for your business.
+The following sections will review the questions you must ask yourself when implementing a CRM database that works for your business.

 Functions such as customer support, contact management, marketing automation, templates, email marketing, and sales pipeline are essential to consider when determining the needs of your business.